aromka/myqcontroller/README.md

     sudo reboot

-You can tail the logs to make sure everything works as expected
+You can tail the logs to make sure everything works as expected.

     tail -f /tmp/rc.local.log

+#### Restart MyQ background process

+    sudo kill $(ps aux | grep [m]yq | awk '{print $2}') && sudo /etc/rc.local

 # Known issues

- * When you PC / Mac restarts when running a node server, you might get a different IP address, so app settings need to be update to assign the new IP.
+ * When you PC / Mac restarts when running a node server, you might get a different IP address, so app settings need to be update to assign the new IP, so you should both Raspberry PI (or your server) and SmartThing to static IP

+ ####Setting static IP on raspberry pi

+1.     sudo nano /etc/dhcpcd.conf

+2.     interface eth0
+       static ip_address=192.168.1.XX/24
+       static routers=192.168.1.1
+       static domain_name_servers=192.168.1.1

+3.     sudo reboot

  * If you run a server first time, and shortly kill it, and run it again - duplicate devices might be created, as it seems like ST doesn't return newly created devices within first few minutes.
 You can simply go and delete those duplicate devices to solve this.